d3uk4li0n/writeups/tryhackme-tshark-challenge-2-directory/tshark-challenge-II-directory.md

 *Enter your answer in a defanged format.*

 To identify potentially malicious domains, we first need to analyze the DNS traffic.
-That will tell us which domains the victim attempted to resolve, which are a main source of suspicious activity.
+That will tell us which domains the victim attempted to resolve, which are a main source of suspicious activity

 Since a capture contains both DNS queries and responses, we will filter specifically for DNS query packets.
-To do that, we will use the filter dns.flags.response == 0, which isolates only query packets (as opposed to responses).
+To do that, we will use the filter dns.flags.response == 0, which isolates only query packets (as opposed to responses)

 In order to visualize the queried domain names, we can use TShark’s field output functionality, focusing on the dns.qry.name field: